 Stack these on top of federal incentives for maximum savings.

-- Municipal Green Home Programs: Cities like Mississauga, Brampton, and Markham offer additional property tax rebates for energy upgrades
+- Municipal Green Home Programs: Cities like Mississauga, Brampton, and Markham offer additional property tax rebates for energy upgrades, check your local municipality.

 How to Stack Rebates: A Step-by-Step Process